dvychen/ICS3U-Assignments/README.md

 3. Triangle Classification
 4. Basic Poker

-(Minesweeper final summative project is in its own repository.)
+(Minesweeper final summative project is in its own separate repository.)